digitranslab/jumpstart/docs/versioned_docs/version-2.33.0/user-authentication/sso/google.md

   </div>

-- Set the domain on which ToolJet is hosted as an authorized domain.
+- Set the domain on which JumpStart is hosted as an authorized domain.
   <div style={{textAlign: 'center'}}>

   <img className="screenshot-full" src="/img/sso/google/authorized-urls.png" alt="General Settings: SSO" width="700"/>

   </div>

-- Under Authorized redirect URIs, enter the `Redirect URL` which was generated in ToolJet's Google SSO settings.
+- Under Authorized redirect URIs, enter the `Redirect URL` which was generated in JumpStart's Google SSO settings.
   <div style={{textAlign: 'center'}}>

   <img className="screenshot-full" src="/img/sso/google/authorized-redirect-urls.png" alt="General Settings: SSO" width="700"/>

   </div>

-Lastly, set the `Client ID` in ToolJet's Google SSO settings.
+Lastly, set the `Client ID` in JumpStart's Google SSO settings.
 This value will be available from your [Google Cloud console credentials page](https://console.cloud.google.com/apis/credentials).

-The Google sign-in button will now be available in your ToolJet login screen.
+The Google sign-in button will now be available in your JumpStart login screen.

 ## Setting default SSO
 To set Google as default SSO for the instance use environment variable.